top of page

 Engineering Insight

 Many performance issues attributed to “Shopify limitations” are actually architecture decisions made at the theme and app level.
+When optimized correctly, Shopify scales extremely well—but optimization requires discipline.

 WooCommerce: Total Control, Total Responsibility

+WooCommerce is not just a platform; it is a WordPress plugin.
+This distinction matters greatly.
 It offers full ownership of code and database, but with that ownership comes operational responsibility.

 Architecture Model

+WooCommerce is a self-hosted PHP application layered on WordPress.
 You are effectively running your own commerce infrastructure.

 Performance Reality

-As catalog size grows (5,000+ SKUs) or traffic increases significantly, database queries become heavier and caching becomes mandatory.
+WordPress was not originally designed for large-scale commerce.
+As catalog size grows (5,000+ SKUs) or traffic increases significantly, database queries become heavier.
+Caching becomes mandatory.
+Without active optimization, performance degrades.

 Security Considerations

-Because WordPress powers a large percentage of the web, it is a frequent target.
+Because WordPress powers a large percentage of the web, it is a frequent target for attacks.
+Security is manageable—but only with:

 • Strict plugin governance